sambu2010/linear_regression_movies_analysis/project_description.md

 ## Tools

-Numpy and Pandas for data manipulation
+Numpy and Pandas for data manipulation\n
-Sklearn for modeling
+Sklearn for modeling\n
-Statsmodels for evaluating individual characteristics of the model Matplotlib and Seaborn for plotting
+Statsmodels for evaluating individual characteristics of the model\n Matplotlib and Seaborn for plotting\n

 ## Communication